mmarkin/GPS-NTP-Timeserver/README.md

 valid and the server's internal clock is synchronized with it.
 The red LED flashes every second when GPS data is available.

 OLED displays can wear out if they are active all the time especially if they show information that does not change much.
 This version includes provision to turn the OLEDs off if nobody is there to see them.
-As suggested by Brett Oliver, a PIR motion sensor module can be connected to the ESP8266 to automatically turn on the OLEDs when someone is near and turn them off when they leave.
+As suggested by Brett Oliver, who engineered the mod on the version of Cristiano's project that he built, a PIR motion sensor module can be connected to the ESP8266 to automatically turn on the OLEDs when someone is near and turn them off when they leave.
 A switch could be connected instead of the sensor if manual operation is desired.
 See below for more details.

 The I2C address of the second OLED module has to be changed.
 This is done by relocating a resistor on the module's circuit board.
-There is a graphic on the board to show which resistor and where it goes for each of the two addresses.
+There is a graphic on the board to show which resistor it is and where it goes for each of the two addresses.
 For example with the recommended SSD1306 modules the address is changed from 0x78 to 0x7A.
-The resistor is a tiny surface mount part so it requires a bit of delicate soldering to make the change.
+The resistor is a tiny surface-mount part so if you do not have surface-mount rework equipemnt it requires a bit of delicate soldering to make the change.

-The U8g2 library the code uses works with many different OLED displays.
+The U8g2 library that the code uses to drive the OLED displays works with many different displays.
 You just need to use the constructor from the library and the I2C addresses that match the displays being used.
 For example SH1106 modules could also be used.
 Constructors for SH1106 modules are included in the definitions.h file.
 To use them comment out the SSD1306 constructors and uncomment the SH1106 constructors.